-When all marketing channels are linked, they “converse” with one another.
-An employee doesn’t have to check which customers responded to a Facebook poll and create the follow-up.
-Instead, they program the software to initiate an email drip campaign that sends personalized messages based on customer answers.
+When all marketing channels are linked via automation software, they “converse” with one another.
+An employee doesn’t have to check which customers responded to a Facebook poll and manually create each follow-up.
+Instead, they can program the automation software to initiate an email drip campaign that sends personalized messages based on customer answers.

-Those details are already stored in their customer profile, again limiting the time spent recording information.
+Such details are already stored in customer profiles, again limiting the time spent recording information.
 When all marketing channels are linked through automation, the shopper navigates a smooth, curated path and employees aren’t bogged down by repetitive tasks.

 “The ultimate strategy or outcome is to give the customer what they need when they need it,” Simmons said.
 “Personalization is the Holy Grail.”

 Highly targeted, personalized messaging that adds value for each customer allows them to engage with your brand at their own pace.
 A happy customer is one who provides more customer lifetime value (CLV).

 Removing the worry that a customer may be forgotten due to human error allows marketing teams to “slow-roll” their strategy with the assurance that they will not need to remember every instance they must contact a customer or forward their information to slide them into the next step of the buying process.

 Herrick said many businesses fail to obtain maximum CLV with their automation practices because they aren’t using the system to its fullest.

 “They don’t leverage automation to get more customers from that customer, and they don’t leverage [it] to get more revenue from that existing customer,” he said.
 “The smaller your company, the more you need to automate, because you don’t have enough resources to do everything you need to do in order to grow your business.”

 Marketing automation can cut costs and raise revenue by streamlining workflow and requiring less hands-on labor.